Mastercard: Sports sponsorships

-Mastercard was also the title sponsor for the Alamo Bowl game from 2002 until 2005.
+Mastercard was the title sponsor for the Alamo Bowl game from 2002 until 2005.
 In late 2018, Mastercard became the first major sponsor for League of Legends esports.
 The company sponsors the League of Legends World Championship, Mid-Season Invitational, and the All-stars event for League of Legends.
 Until 2018, Mastercard was the sponsor of the Memorial Cup, the CHL's annual championship between its three leagues.
 In September 2022, Mastercard acquired the title sponsorship rights for all international and domestic home matches organized by the Board of Cricket Control in India.

 Corporate affairs

-Mastercard has its headquarters in the Mastercard International Global Headquarters in Purchase, New York.
-The Global Operations Center is located in O'Fallon, a suburb of St. Louis, Missouri.

-Mastercard was listed as one of the best companies to work for in 2013 by Forbes.
-In 2016, Mastercard UK became one of 144 companies who signed the HM Treasury's Women in Finance Charter, a pledge for balanced gender representation in the company.